lovkuPK/ATM-application/README.md

 3) Ability to withdraw and deposit money;
 4) Ability to exit the application.

-Another fixes and extensions and additions will come later.
+Another fixes and extensions, additions will come later.